michaeldacanay/SlashV2/README.md

 ```
 pip3 install -r requirements.txt
 ```
 3. First we run the scraper.For this we cd into the src folder.
-Once in the src folder, use the python command to run the main.p file.
+Once in the src folder, use the python command to run the main.py file.

 ```
 cd src